greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/platform-requirements-overview.html.md

 -   apr-util
 -   libyaml
 -   libevent

-Greenplum Database 7 uses Python 2.7.12, which is included with the product installation \(and not installed as a package dependency\).

 > **Important** SSL is supported only on the Greenplum Database coordinator host system.
 It cannot be used on the segment host systems.